garbados/A-Dragon-Appears/README.markdown

 	-	[module] [section]

 A module is named after its first-level header.
 Sections are denoted by second-level headers.
 Keep it straight in your modules, and `ada.py` will do the rest.

+`ada.py` assumes everything in the library is written in markdown, so make sure your syntax is up to snuff!
+You can read all about markdown on [Daring Fireball](http://daringfireball.net/projects/markdown/).